makeabilitylab/physcomp/advancedio/vibromotor.md

 There are two main characteristics of a vibration: the vibration **frequency**, which is how fast the mass is spinning and the vibration **amplitude**, which is the strength of the vibration force.
 For ERM motors, you cannot vary the vibration frequency and amplitude independently—both increase linearly with the applied voltage.

 DC motors spin at a rate proportional to the applied voltage.
 We measure "spin rate" in revolutions per minute (RPM); however, we measure vibration frequency in Hz (cycles per second).
-So, to convert RPM to the vibration frequency $$V_F$$ in Hz, we simply:
+So, to convert RPM to the vibration frequency $$V_F$$ in Hz, we simply divide by 60:

 $$
 V_F = \frac{RPM}{60}